PRIVACY NOTICE

 You are not required to pay any charge for exercising your rights.
 If you make a request, we have one month to respond to you.

-Please contact us at [email protected] if you wish to make a request.
+Please contact us at info@chequershealth.co.uk if you wish to make a request.

 Photographs at events

-When attending a Chequers Health Group event our official photographer may take an individual or group photograph of attendees during the course of an event.
+When attending a Chequers Health Group event our official photographer may take an individual or group photograph of attendees during an event.
 In the case of our awards events, photographs of winners and entrants will be taken.
 These may be posed or non-posed photographs and will not be used out of context for the specific event.

-We will notify attendees the identity of the photographer and how photographs will be used and that attendees should make themselves known if they do not want to appear in any photographs.
+We will notify attendees of the identity of the photographer and how photographs will be used and that attendees should make themselves known if they do not want to appear in any photographs.

 Photographs from events will be made available via our website.

-Contact us
+Contact us:

 The ICO’s address: